vorlif/spreak/README.md

 The translations in this repository are automatically generated from the Django translations and additions should also be made there.
 Use the following link to do so: https://www.transifex.com/django/django/.
+For all non-translation related errors, this repository must be used.

 ## License